-Drop/Add Period: Students may drop and add courses only during the official drop/add late registration period as indicated on the college calendar.
+Drop/Add Period: Students may drop and add courses during the official drop/add late registration period as indicated on the college calendar.
+Students who have been authorized by their academic adviser to register on BORIS may drop/add courses at any time until the last day of the drop/add late registration person.